Demographics of California: Population

 California is the most populated sub-national entity in North America.
-If it were an independent country, California would rank 38th in population in the world.
-Until recently, it had a larger population than Canada.
+If it were an independent country, California would rank 38th in population in the world; within North America, it would be the fourth largest, behind the US, Mexico and Canada.
+(Note: From the 1980s until mid-2023, California had a larger population than Canada.)
 Its population is one third larger than that of the next most populous state, Texas.
 California surpassed New York to become the most populous state in 1962.
 California's population growth has slowed dramatically in the 21st century.
 In 2010, the state's five most populous counties were Los Angeles, San Diego, Orange, Riverside, and San Bernardino, with Riverside County having the largest percentage increase in population.
 The largest metro areas in California, as of 2010, are Los Angeles, the San Francisco Bay Area, San Diego, the Inland Empire, and Sacramento.
 From 2006 until 2016, the state lost a net population of about 1 million people from emigration to other states, yet the population of the state continued to grow due to immigration from overseas and more births than deaths.

 As of 2006, California had an estimated population of 37,172,015, more than 12 percent of the US population.
-This includes a natural increase since the last census of 1,557,112 people (i.e., 2,781,539 births minus 1,224,427 deaths) and an increase due to net migration of 751,419 people.
+This includes a natural increase since the last census of 1,557,167 people (i.e., 2,781,539 births minus 1,224,427 deaths) and an increase due to net migration of 751,419 people.
 Immigration resulted in a net increase of 1,415,879 people, and migration from within the US resulted in a net decrease of 564,100 people.
 California is the 13th fastest-growing state.
 As of 2023, the total fertility rate was 1.52 which is on par with Canada.